 I technically have one feast per day.
 People will argue with me.
 I try to follow the 20/4 eating concept of fasting for 20 hours and then eating for four hours.
 I picked this up from the Warrior Diet book (more on this later in here).
 I originally got into intermittent fasting with the 16 hour fast.
 At some point, I figured it would be easy to eat once a day.

 I’m not into extremes.
 I’m not some weirdo who’s going to rant and rave about conspiracy theories on social media.
 I eat once a day because it works.
 This is the best intermittent fasting schedule because you wait all day to have an epic feast.
 When I first heard about people who ate once a day I figured that they were delusional.
 I eventually ended up at one meal per day almost by accident since I love to travel and party.

 How do you eat once a day?
 How does this intermittent fasting plan work?

-Simplified summary: You stay busy after sleeping 7-8 hours while you sip on coffee and carbonated water throughout the day to ensure you curb your hunger.
+Simplified summary: You stay busy after sleeping 7-8 hours.
+You sip on coffee and carbonated water throughout the day to ensure you curb your hunger.
 You then have a huge feast that leaves you satisfied.
 Then you’re done eating for the day.

 This is moments before starting my evening feast in Bangkok, Thailand.
 It was easy to feast there because a Pad Thai dinner would go for $2.